Muzzman111/SyncScribe/README.md

 5. **Save Preset**
    - Click "Save Preset" at the bottom of the KoboldCPP window and save the configuration in the same folder as your model.
    - This allows you to load the preset for future sessions without reconfiguring everything.

+### Troubleshooting

+**Error Downloading Lyrics**
+- Most of the time this happens because you made a typo entering the artist or track name
+- There is also a chance lrclib.net does not have synced lyrics for a particular song.
+In that case there is not much you can do if you want time synced lyrics.

+**Audio and Lyrics out of Sync**
+- Happens sometimes when the script downloads an MP3 of a music video with extra fluff at the beginning.
+- The youtube_rip_script.py automatically downloads the shortest of the first 2 youtube results but you can broaden the search to choose the shortest of any amount of results on line 32 of the aforementioned yt script